SimonBarnett/clubmadeira.io/README.md

 - Managing user-specific categories via Flask API endpoints (GET, PUT, PATCH, DELETE).
 - Dynamic frontend on Wix using Velo to display categories and products fetched from the Flask API.
 - Optional minimum discount input on the Wix site to filter products.
+- User-defined product gateway for managing custom parts and stock updates.

 ## Documentation